Embedding-Enhanced Giza++: Improving Alignment in Low- and High- Resource Scenarios Using Embedding Space Geometry: Results

-Table \ref{main-results} shows the performance of Embedding-Enhanced Giza++ versus the Giza++ baseline in very low-resource settings.

-When aligning the test set alone with no additional sentences from which to learn, our method dramatically outperforms Giza++: by 8.5 AER for Ro-En, 10.9 AER for De-En, and 12 AER for En-Fr.
+The main results are presented in Table \ref{tab:main-results} and visualized in Figure \ref{fig:vgiza}.
+We observe that EE-GIZA++ consistently outperforms GIZA++ by a large margin in every tested scenario.
+When aligning the test set alone with no additional bitext, EE-GIZA++ dramatically outperforms GIZA++: by 8.5 AER for Ro-En, 10.9 AER for De-En, and 12 AER for En-Fr.
 This represents improvements of approximately 20\%, 25\%, and 45\% for Ro-En, De-En, and En-Fr, respectively.
 The error-rate improvement is especially notable when we consider that each test set has only approximately 250-500 lines.
 When expanding the training set to include a total of 10,000 lines, we continue to observe strong gains with our method: with absolute improvements of 5.7, 6.4, and 4.2 AER for Ro-En, De-En, and En-Fr.
 These represent improvements of approximately 15.8\%, 20.1\%, and 35.9\%, respectively.

-Table \ref{amount-of-data} and Figure \ref{fig:vgiza}\footnote{Made with Matplotlib \cite{matplotlib}} show the results of Embedding-Enhanced Giza++ versus the Giza++ baseline based on the number of lines in the corpus for German-English.
-Our method monotonically outperforms Giza++ by a large margin in every tested scenario.
-In fact, Giza++ does not reach the performance of our system which aligns the 508-line test set only (with no additional training data) until Giza++ receives between 5000 and 10,000 lines of additional training data.
-Even at 100,000 lines, our method still outperforms Giza++ by 3.5 AER, and by 0.7 AER with the full test set.